Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Discussion

 Our work has several limitations.
-Our applications focused on clinical trials of very advanced cancers, which often have high death rates and small proportions of complete responses (i.e. SLD=0).
-In situations where we have a higher proportion of complete responders, the relative performances of \textbf{R-INLA} vs. \textbf{frailtypack} could be different.
+Our applications focused on clinical trials of very advanced cancers, which often have high death rates, short follow-up and small proportions of complete responses (i.e. SLD=0).
+In situations where we have a higher proportion of complete responders, the relative performances of \textbf{INLA} vs. \textbf{frailtypack} could be different.
 The conclusions might be different for different settings (i.e. with higher zero rate and reduced censoring).
 For instance a meta-analysis evaluating the responses among non-Hodgkin's Lymphoma patients estimated complete response rates (i.e. SLD$=0$) ranging from $1.2\%$ to $84\%$ in the different pooled clinical trials (\citet{Mangal18}).
-We also notice that the two models estimated with \textbf{R-INLA} and \textbf{frailtypack} are not completly comparable because of the difference in the approximation of the baseline hazard function.
+We also notice that the two models estimated with \textbf{INLA} and \textbf{frailtypack} are not completly comparable because of the difference in the approximation of the baseline hazard function.
 Besides the shared random effects, other association structures have also been proposed such as the current value association, i.e., it uses the current level of the biomarker, and is available in \textbf{frailtypack}.
 For the TPJMs, the current value of the biomarker is defined as $\textrm{E}[Y_{ij}]=\textrm{Prob}(Y_{ij}>0)\textrm{E}[Y_{ij}|Y_{ij}>0]$, which is non linear.
-It cannot be directly defined as part of the latent Gaussian model and more work is warranted to be included in \textbf{R-INLA}.
-It would be also interesting to consider a Bayesian development for the marginal TPJM we recently proposed (\citet*{Rustand20b}).
+It cannot be directly defined as part of the latent Gaussian model and more work is warranted to include this development in \textbf{INLA}.
+So at the stage of development, \textbf{frailtypack} still provides more flexibility when specifying an association structure between the biomarker and the survival outcome.
+Besides, dynamic predictions of the event of interest is not yet implemented in \textbf{INLA} and thus requires post computations but is a major component of \textbf{frailtypack}, available for a wide range of joint models.
+It would be also interesting to consider a Bayesian development for the marginal TPJM we recently proposed (\citet*{Rustand21}).
 Finally, the definition of the hyperparameter prior distributions are an important aspect of Bayesian estimation.
 In this work, the PC priors provided a general setting for the priors since they provide a natural avenue to incorporate knowledge from the practitioner about the expected size of the parameter and they are constructed to be proper and avoid overfitting.
-Alternative prior choices for the hyperparameters can be used in \textbf{R-INLA} if the practitioner possesses motivation for it from expert or prior knowledge.
+Alternative prior choices for the hyperparameters can be used in \textbf{INLA} if the practitioner possesses motivation for it from expert or prior knowledge.